 Please note: Students in the CFMM program should budget for three mandatory field studies (two overseas, one domestic), as these expenses are not covered by tuition.
-Refer to application materials for estimated costs, or contact the program manager, Dorene Kaplan, dorene_kaplan@fitnyc.edu, (212) 217-4311.
+Refer to application materials for estimated costs, or contact the program manager.

 Laptop

 Students accepted into the CFMM program are expected to bring a laptop computer that meets current program specifications.
 For additional information, please contact the program manager.